 While it is not necessary for you to be present, it is recommended that you make time to join the inspector on his visit.
 This allows you to observe the inspector, ask questions as you learn about the condition of the home, how its systems work, and how to maintain them.
 After you have seen the property with the inspector, you will find the written report easier to understand. back to top What will it cost?

 Inspection fees for a typical single-family home vary by size and age of the home.
 Additionally, services such as radon testing, septic inspections and mold testing may be warranted, depending upon the individual property.
 Do not let the cost deter you from having a home inspection knowledge gained from an inspection is well worth the time and nominal expense.
-Click here to view our fees
+Click here to view our fees. back to top

 How do I schedule an inspection?